 - discuss emerging technologies and their likely implications

-Our long-term goal to build a community of researchers who collectively develop a framework and research agenda for ongoing work on emotion in human-computer interaction.
+- build a community of researchers who can develop a framework and agenda for ongoing research

 Our team of organizers represents a range of disciplines and geographic regions.